The Print & Go Student Planner to Help Your Child Build Good Habits

 These calendars do double-duty as habit trackers.
 Assign a symbol (star, checkmark, circle, etc.) to whichever habits you’re working on building.
 Draw that symbol on the calendar space of every day that you effectively perform that habit.

 Habit tracking is a great way to reinforce those positive habits!
+These student planners can act as student journals as well.

 I know many people use Google calendar or some other web-based calendar, but I find that having a paper calendar to reference is always helpful in my planning and to access when I’m away from the internet.